If you like your Christmas markets sandwiched between mighty imperial buildings, then Maria-Theresien-Platz is another must on your list.

 The setting is, of course, fantastic.
 This is Vienna at its best.

-The Maria-Theresien-Platz square has the monumental Kunsthistorisches art museum on one side, which features a wonderful year-end exhibition (Raphael and Renaissance tapestries).
+Maria-Theresien-Platz square has the monumental Kunsthistorisches art museum on one side, which always features a wonderful year-end exhibition (Michaelina Wautier in 2025).
+The opposite side has the equally-monumental Naturhistorisches natural history museum.

 As well as the two museums, the square borders the Ring boulevard, beyond which lie the giant Burgtor gates and the Hofburg palace complex.
 The square’s other side leads to the main entrance to the Museumsquartier (MQ).